antonydenyer/no-pending-transactions-plugin/README.md

-# besu-pending-transactions
+# besu-no-transactions-plugin

-to run locally
+What would happen if you were running a validator that didn't propagate transactions?

-`./gradlew check`
+`./gradlew build docker`

-this will build everything